deephealthproject/UC15_pipeline/README.md

 # Pytorch version of the pipeline

-In order to compare the results and performance of the EDDL another version of the pipeline has been developed using Pytorch.
+In order to compare the results and performance of the EDDL, another version of the pipeline has been developed using Pytorch.
 It's implemented in the *pytorch_pipeline* folder and has replicated many of the topologies implemented in the PyEDDL version to be able to compare the results.

 # How to run